simduchaine/nancy-bilodeau-website/data_en/bio/inspirations.md

 - Food Inc.

 ---
-Nancy loves to read and learn.
-She remains on the lookout for new discoveries and constantly adapts her practice to better serve you.
+I love to read and learn.
+I am always on on the lookout for new discoveries and constantly adapt my practice to better serve you.